ganeti/ganeti/man/gnt-instance.rst

     Valid for the KVM hypervisor.

     Any other option to the KVM hypervisor, useful tweaking anything that Ganeti doesn't support.
-Note that values set with this parameter are split on a space character and currently don't support quoting.
+Values with a space in the parameter must be be double quoted.

 machine\_version
     Valid for the KVM hypervisor.